Byte-Vortex/WebRTC-ScreenShare-Application/README.md

     cd backend
     npm start
     ```

 **Note**-

-Must Include the .env file in backend for the database and other information for functioning like
+Must Include the .env file in backend for the database and other information and don't forget to change the API routes for frontend and backend

+**Sample .env file**-
 ```
    MONGODB_URI=""
    JWT_SECRET=""